 Violent crimes bring heavy penalties.
 Years in prison and a permanent criminal record are just some examples.
-If you or a loved one has been charged with a violent offense, it is crucial that you contact a skilled lawyer in Miami.
+If you or a loved one has been charged with a violent offense, it is crucial that you contact a skilled violent crimes lawyer in Miami.

 At Frank Schwartz, P.A., we are tried and tested legal representatives.
 We have defended clients against tough criminal prosecution for over 20 years.
-Before this, our Miami violent crime lawyer worked as a prosecutor.
+Before this, our Miami violent crime attorney worked as a prosecutor.
 As a result, we are able to offer unique insight into these criminal cases.
 Let us use our experience to your advantage!

 Call Frank Schwartz, P.A. at (305) 707-7770 to get started with a free consultation!

 What Is Considered a Violent Crime in Florida?